 Your construction salary will typically range depending on location and overtime.
 Self-employed highways maintenance operatives set their own pay rates.

-There are no set qualifications that highways maintenance operatives need to have, although it is beneficial to have GCSE grades at A*- C in maths and English as this can help with the calculations, measurements and theory needed.
+There are no set qualifications that highways maintenance operatives need to have, although it is beneficial to have GCSE grades 9-4 (A*- C) in maths and English as this can help with the calculations, measurements and theory needed.

 Apprenticeships in highways maintenance are the most common entry route to this occupation and provide a formal two-year training programme to agreed national standards.

 If you have a minimum of five years experience and do not need any further training or construction qualifications, you may wish to take the Experienced Worker Practical Assessment (EWPA).